logaretm/vee-validate/docs/content/tutorials/basics.md

 ## What are we building

-In this tutorial we will be building a "sign up newsletter" form where the user would have to fill a field to complete their sign up.
+In this tutorial, we will be building a "sign up newsletter" form where the user would have to fill a field to complete their sign-up.

 ## Prerequisites

-You will need to be familiar with HTML and a good understanding of modern JavaScript like arrow functions and ES modules, also you will need to have basic understanding of Vue's scoped slots feature.
+You will need to be familiar with HTML and a good understanding of modern JavaScript like arrow functions and ES modules, also you will need to have a basic understanding of Vue's scoped slots feature.

 Also to make it clear, this tutorial code snippets are formatted into steps and to avoid repetitive code, any unchanged snippets in-between steps will be collapsed as comments.

 ## Setup

-It is preferable to use a local development environment to follow along, make sure to have to following:
+It is preferable to use a local development environment to follow along, make sure to have the following:

 - Prepare a Vue 3.x project using the [`vue-cli`](https://cli.vuejs.org/)
 - Install `vee-validate`